 Competitor analysis looks at how your target audience views your competitors.
 This includes identifying their position in the marketplace, as well as their strengths and weaknesses, and potential areas you can leverage to gain a competitive advantage.

-One of the most popular market research methods used in competitor analysis is the SWOT (Strengths, Weaknesses, Opportunities, and Threats) framework.
+One of the most popular market research methods used in a competitor analysis is the SWOT (Strengths, Weaknesses, Opportunities, and Threats) framework.
 SWOT gives you a comprehensive overview of your business’s internal strengths and weaknesses, as well as external opportunities and threats.

 7. Customer Satisfaction Research